MrPekar98/MrPekar98/README.md

                     <b>About me</b>
                 </p>
                 <p>
-                    My research area is in semantic data lakes, and I aim to make content-based table search semantic aware and scalable using a knowledge graph, as well as enabling data discovery with exemplar queries.
+                    My research area is in semantic data lakes, where I aim to enable example-driven data discovery using semantic-aware table search utilizing a reference knowledge graph.
+                    Scalability is a substantial part of my research.
                 </p>
                 <p>
                     <b>Contact</b>